 The successful candidate must have:

-- Have or be about to obtain a relevant PhD in Chemistry or Chemical Engineering.
+- Have or be about to obtain a relevant PhD in Chemistry, Chemical Engineering or a related subject.

 - BSc (Hons) or equivalent in Chemistry, Engineering or related subject

 - At least 3 years relevant research experience.